brimdata/zed/ppl/cmd/zar/README.md

 Now, let's ingest the data using "zar import".
-We are working on more sophisticated ways to ingest data (e.g., arbitrary partition keys and auto-sizing of partitions) but for now zar import just chops its input into chunk files of approximately equal size, each sorted by timestamp in descending order.
-We'll chop into chunks of 25MB, which is very small, but in this example the data set is fairly small (175MB) and you can always try it out on larger data sets:
+We are working on more sophisticated ways to ingest data (e.g., arbitrary partition keys and auto-sizing of partitions) but for now zar import just chops its input into LZ4-compressed chunk files of approximately equal size, each sorted by timestamp in descending order.
+We'll chop into chunks of approximately 25MB each, which is very small, but in this example the data set is fairly small (71 MB of LZ4-compressed ZNG) and you can always try it out on larger data
+sets:
 ```
 zar import -s 25MB zng/*.gz
 ```

-## initializing the archive
+## Initializing the archive

 Try "zar ls" now and you can see the zar directories.
 This is where zar puts lots of interesting data associated with each chunk file of the ingested logs.